 - Apply only to events belonging to a specific event type or group of event types.

 - Are accessed either via event dropdown menus, field dropdown menus, or both.

 - Perform HTTP GET requests, enabling you to pass information to an external web resource, such as a search engine or IP lookup service.

 - Perform HTTP POST requests that can send field values to an external resource.
 For example, you could design one that sends a status value to an external issue-tracking application.

 - Take certain field values from a chosen event and insert them into a secondary search that is populated with those field values and which launches in a secondary browser window.

-For information about setting workflow actions up in Manager, see "Create workflow actions in Splunk Web", in this chapter.
+For information about setting workflow actions up in Splunk Web, see "Create and maintain workflow actions in Splunk Web", in this chapter.

 Configure transaction types

 Use field lookups to add information to your events

 This documentation applies to the following versions of Splunk® Enterprise: 6.0, 6.0.1, 6.0.2, 6.0.3, 6.0.4, 6.0.5, 6.0.6, 6.0.7, 6.0.8, 6.0.9, 6.0.10, 6.0.11, 6.0.12, 6.0.13, 6.0.14, 6.0.15, 6.1, 6.1.1, 6.1.2, 6.1.3, 6.1.4, 6.1.5, 6.1.6, 6.1.7, 6.1.8, 6.1.9, 6.1.10, 6.1.11, 6.1.12, 6.1.13, 6.1.14